Software & Apps

 • Install macOS updates: This tells your Mac to install operating system and security updates as soon as possible.
 Your Mac will warn you if it needs to be restarted, so you can choose to delay the update if necessary.

-• Install updates from the App Store: This does the same as the setting in the App Store preferences.
+• Install application updates from the App Store: This does the same as the setting in the App Store preferences.

 It’s worth noting that if you have used unsupported methods to install a recent version of macOS on an old Mac, or if you have built a “hackintosh” (a PC not designed by Apple that runs macOS, potentially in violation of Apple’s macOS software license agreement), you won’t be able to install software updates automatically, and may need to wait a while to install them.
 The third-party software used to leverage macOS on unsupported Macs may need to be updated to be compatible with newer versions of macOS.